Are you feeling uncomfortable, unhappy, sad or bad?

 - Sad: Feeling sad or sadness affects us on a more personal level.
 It refers to sorrow, grief, regret.
 For example, if our loved one died (like your beloved 20-year-old cat), we would be very sad.
 It would probably seem unbearable and last a long time.
 But it is normal to feel sad and grieve a loss.
 And, once we process our grief, it goes away.
 That’s not to say it won’t be sad if we think about it, but we are no longer dwelling on it.

-- Depressed: Imagine feeling sad and it just never ends.
+- Depressed: Imagine feeling sad for no particular reason and it just never ends.
 This is depression.
 It can range from feeling numb to a profound and painful sense of despair.
 You may feel like life is meaningless and not worth living.
 Untreated, it can go on forever.
 It’s difficult to give an example of what causes depression because it may be a shift in your biology or maybe one sad thought led to another that led to another… (Depression can be complicated.
-If you want more information on depression and to learn the warning signs to look out for, there are additional resources here at BetterHelp.)
+If you want more information, I recommend seeking professional help.)

 A simple solution to feel better